La Caixa: Merger with Bankia (including the former CajaMadrid)

 On September 3, 2020, it was announced that CaixaBank and Bankia were studying their merger to create the largest bank in Spain.
 The Spanish State would go from owning 61.8% of Bankia to 14% of the merged entity, whose main shareholder would be the "la Caixa" Foundation, which would have around 30%.

 The resulting entity would have assets worth more than 650,000 million euros, some 6,600 branches and a workforce of more than 51,000 employees.
-On March 26, the merger deed was registered in the Mercantile Registry of Valencia, the Bankia shares stopped trading and on March 29, the new CaixaBank shares which the owners of the now-defunct nationalized entity would receive began to be quoted.
+On March 26, the merger deed was registered in the Mercantile Registry of València, the Bankia shares stopped trading and on March 29, the new CaixaBank shares which the owners of the now-defunct nationalized entity would receive began to be quoted.
 Finally, after the operation, the "la Caixa" Foundation (through Criteria Caixa) would own 30.012% of CaixaBank and the state-owned FROB (through BFA Tenedora de Acciones) 16.117%.